imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 | ----------------------------------- | --------------------------------------------- | -------- | ------------ |
 | [Nextcloud](https://nextcloud.com/) | [GitHub](https://github.com/nextcloud/server) | storage  | -            |

-Nextcloud is an open source cloud server.
+Nextcloud is an open-source cloud server.
 I am using it for storing my documents and files.
 My other online storage service is also getting full.
 This is the best alternative for that.
-It works good and get the works done but it lags sometimes (i think because of my low resources).
-I am thinking to install [NextcloudPi](https://github.com/nextcloud/nextcloudpi) which i think is a lightweight version of Nextcloud.
+It works well and gets the job done, but it lags sometimes (I think because of my low resources).
+I am thinking of installing [NextcloudPi](https://github.com/nextcloud/nextcloudpi), which I think is a lightweight version of Nextcloud.

 ### Immich